ADITHYAKUMARREDDY/Infrastructure_Engineer_tanXfi-/README.md

 FOR RUNNING THE CODE CLONE THE CODE OPEN DOCKER:NOW IN TERMINAL
 command: docker-compose up

 Architecture Overview
 Frontend

-Purpose: My React-based frontend provides the user interface for the application.
+Purpose: Provides the user interface for the application.

-Technology: I use React, a JavaScript library for building user interfaces.
+Technology: React, a JavaScript library for building user interfaces.
 Components:
 LoginPage: Manages user login functionality.
 RegisterPage: Handles user registration.
-Data: Interacts with data from the backend and displays it to users.
+Data: Displays and interacts with data retrieved from the backend.
 Backend

-Purpose: My backend handles data processing and exposes API endpoints.
+Purpose: Manages data processing and exposes API endpoints.

-Technology: I use Node.js with Express.js.
+Technology: Node.js with Express.js.
 Components:

-Main.js: Contains the core functions for reading data and processing revenue.
+Main.js: Contains core functions for processing data and calculating revenue.
 Server.js: Configures the Express server and sets up API routes.
-Dockerfile: Defines how to build the backend Docker image.
+Dockerfile: Defines how to build the Docker image for the backend.
 Database

-Purpose: My database stores and retrieves data, using a CSV file for simplicity in this example.
+Purpose: Stores and retrieves data.
+Technology: CSV file (used for simplicity in this example).

-Technology: CSV file.

 Docker Compose

-Purpose: Docker Compose orchestrates the multi-container Docker application.
+Purpose: Orchestrates the multi-container Docker application.
 Technology: Docker Compose YAML file.
 Components:
 Frontend Service: Builds and serves the React application.
 Backend Service: Builds and serves the Node.js application.
 Code Flow and Explanation
 Frontend

 index.js

-Purpose: Serves as the entry point of the React application.
+Purpose: Entry point of the React application.

-Code Flow:

-Initializes the React application.
-Renders the App component into the DOM.
+Code Flow: Initializes the React application and renders the App component into the DOM.
-Key Points:

-Uses ReactDOM.createRoot to render the app.
-Includes reportWebVitals for performance monitoring.
+Key Points: Uses ReactDOM.createRoot for rendering and includes reportWebVitals for performance monitoring.
 App.js

-Purpose: The main application component that handles routing.
+Purpose: Main application component handling routing.

-Code Flow:

-Defines routes for the RegisterPage, LoginPage, and Data components using React Router.
+Code Flow: Defines routes for RegisterPage, LoginPage, and Data components using React Router.
-Manages userName state for user identification.
-Key Points:

-Utilizes BrowserRouter, Routes, and Route for navigation.
+Key Points: Uses BrowserRouter, Routes, and Route for navigation and manages user state with setUserName.
-Passes the setUserName function to LoginPage for updating the user state.
 Dockerfile (Frontend)

 Purpose: Defines the Docker image for the React application.

-Code Flow:

-Builds the application using Node.js.
-Serves the built application using Nginx.
+Code Flow: Builds the React application with Node.js and serves it using Nginx.
-Key Points:

-Uses a multi-stage build to minimize image size.
+Key Points: Utilizes a multi-stage build to keep the image size small and serves static files via Nginx.
-Copies build artifacts to Nginx for serving static files.
 Backend

 Server.js

 Purpose: Configures the Express server and sets up API endpoints.

-Code Flow:

-Sets up middleware (CORS, express.json()).
-Defines API endpoints for data operations and price alerts.
+Code Flow: Sets up middleware (like cors and express.json()), defines API endpoints for data operations and price alerts.
-Key Points:

-Uses Express to handle HTTP requests.
-Integrates Nodemailer for sending emails.
-Reads and processes data from a CSV file.
+Key Points: Handles HTTP requests with Express, integrates nodemailer for email notifications, and processes CSV data.
 Main.js

 Purpose: Contains core functions for processing data and sending emails.

-Code Flow:

-Reads CSV data, calculates revenues, and identifies top customers.
-Sends price alert emails using Nodemailer.
+Code Flow: Reads CSV data, calculates revenues, and identifies top customers.
+Sends price alert emails using nodemailer.
-Key Points:

-Includes functions for reading CSV data and calculating revenue. sendPriceAlertEmail function for email notifications.
+Key Points: Includes functions for CSV data processing and revenue calculation, and a function for sending price alerts via email.
 Dockerfile (Backend)

 Purpose: Defines the Docker image for the Node.js application.

-Code Flow:

-Sets up the Node.js environment.
-Installs dependencies and runs the server.
+Code Flow: Sets up the Node.js environment, installs dependencies, and runs the server.
-Key Points:

-Uses a Node.js base image.
-Copies application code and installs dependencies.
-Exposes port 3000 for the backend service.
+Key Points: Uses a Node.js base image, copies application code, installs dependencies, and exposes port 3000 for the backend service.
 Docker Compose

 docker-compose.yml

-Purpose: Manages multi-container deployment.

-Code Flow:
+Purpose: Manages the deployment of frontend and backend services in Docker.

-Defines services for frontend and backend.
-Specifies build contexts, ports, and dependencies.
+Code Flow: Defines services for the frontend and backend, specifying build contexts, ports, and dependencies.
-Key Points:

-The frontend service builds and serves the React app.
-The backend service builds and serves the Node.js app.
-Ensures that the backend starts before the frontend.
+Key Points: Ensures the frontend service builds and serves the React app while the backend service handles the Node.js app.
+Ensures the backend starts before the frontend.
+Summary
+Frontend: React-based user interface with routing and state management.
+Backend: Node.js API server for data processing and email alerts.
+Database: CSV file for simple data storage.
+Docker Compose: Orchestrates the deployment of frontend and backend services in Docker containers.